 Who needs a blocked account?

-A signed undertaking from a German citizen living in resident with enough financial record who can support you can act as a proof of funds.
+- A signed undertaking from a German citizen living in Germany who can support you

-Also, scholarship holders with a full-tuition scholarship from a reputed government or Educational institution (e.g., DAAD, Max Planck) which also pays your living expenses do not need to get a blocked account.
-Normally, providing the confirmation of scholarship is adequate.
+For scholarship holders, normally, providing the confirmation of scholarship is adequate.
 But if your scholarship does not pay your living expenses (€720 pm) or only a partial scholarship, then you might need to provide proof for the rest of your expenses.

 For others, if you a foreign national (non-EU or non-OECD country) planning to study in Germany, or applying for a Blue Card Jobseeker Visa, you might need to open a German blocked account.